opendp/opendp/docs/source/api/user-guide/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 OpenDP is distributed as an `R package on R-Universe <https://opendp.r-universe.dev>`_.
-You can install it using from an R session:
+You can install it from an R session:

 .. code-block:: R